NetComposer/nksip/doc/plugins/auto_auth.md

 ## Description

 This plugin provides the capability of, after receiving a 401 or 407 response, automatically retry the request using digest authentication.
-If, after a successful response, the next proxy or element send another 401 or 407, a new authentication is added, up to the value configured in `nksip_uac_auto_auth_max_tries`.
+If, after a successful response, the next proxy or element sends another 401 or 407, a new authentication is added, up to the value configured in `nksip_uac_auto_auth_max_tries`.

 You can configure the password to use with the [options](#configuration-values) `pass` or `passes`.
 When a 401 or 407 response is received, NkSIP finds a password for the _realm_ in the response.
 If none is found, the password with realm `<<>>` is used.